-At the end of 2021, the KBC Bank Group had, based on its own estimates (see table above), a 19% share of traditional banking activities in Belgium (the average of the share of the lending market and the deposit market).
+At the end of 2022, the KBC Bank Group had, based on its own estimates (see table above), a 20% share of traditional banking activities in Belgium (the average of the share of the lending market and the deposit market).
 Over the past few years, the KBC Bank Group has built up a strong position in investment funds too, with an estimated market share of approximately 28%.

 The KBC Bank Group believes in the power of a physical presence through a branch and agency network that is close to its clients.
 At the same time, however, it expects the importance of online and mobile bank-insurance to grow further and it is constantly developing new applications in these areas.
-That includes the various mobile banking apps for smartphones and tablets, which are being continuously improved and expanded.
+That includes the various mobile banking apps for smartphones and tablets, as well as a digital assistant called "Kate", which are being continuously improved and expanded.